Mohammad Beg

-Mohammad Beg (محمد بیگ; died 1672), was a Muslim of Armenian origin, who served as the Grand Vizier of the Safavid king (shah) Abbas II (r.
-1642–1666) from 1654 to 1661.
+Mohammad Beg (محمد بیگ; died 1672) was the grand vizier of the Safavid ruler Shah Abbas II from 1654 to 1661.
+He belonged to a family of Armenian tailors, who had originally served as gholams (slave soldiers).

 Origins

-Mohammad Beg was born in Tabriz to an Armenian family, which originally served as a ghulām (lit. 'military slave') of the Safavid dynasty of Iran, but later became tailors.
-Mohammad Beg's father was Husayn Beg Tabrizi, who served as the court master tailor (qaychachi-bashi) during the reign of Shah Safi (r.
+Mohammad Beg was born in Tabriz to an Armenian family, which originally served as a gholam (slave soldier) of the Safavid dynasty of Iran, but later became tailors.
+Mohammad Beg's father was Hoseyn Beg Tabrizi, who served as the court master tailor (qaychachi-bashi) during the reign of Shah Safi (r.
 1629–1642).